AGMs, EGMs and Elections - what's the difference?

 - There are several specialist Councils within the Guild who would need to consult on any process regarding committee elections.

-Activities have been looking into this issue and working with DVP Societies to find a solution.
+Activities have been looking into this issue and working to find a solution.
 Unfortunately there is currently no solution which is both legal and compliant with the Guild's governance structures.
-We are sorry for the inconvenience this may cause and will be consulting with other Students' Unions about a possible solution for next year's committee elections.
+We are sorry for the inconvenience this may cause.

 Societies can consider holding elections for some additional committee roles in September, when anyone who is not a member this year has returned and purchased membership for next academic year.